 But when you don’t take your passwords seriously, you’re not taking your security seriously.
 Online services that use passwords like bank accounts, social media, and email can be hacked and are far more susceptible to attacks if they have weak passwords.
-So how can you create strong passwords to secure your privacy while keeping track of each one?
+So how can you create strong, unique passwords to secure your privacy while keeping track of each one?
 Password managers can help you with your password security needs.

 Secure storage locations

 When it comes to secure storage locations, KeePass has the advantage.
 As an open-source password manager, KeePass does not have servers to store user data.
 Therefore, the KeePass password safe is designed to store users’ data locally on their desktop or mobile devices.
 It is commonly believed that local data storage is less susceptible to attacks, as users’ information is as secure as their devices.
 To achieve this advantage, users must secure their devices with strong, unique passwords.

 However, local data storage can make password sharing, transferring, and syncing more complicated.
 KeePass allows users to remotely sync passwords through FTP, but the process is not as simple as cloud-based alternatives.
 Businesses with common accounts among multiple users may need a better option for password sharing.

 LastPass stores its passwords on its server and uses the cloud, making it simpler for users to store and transfer their saved passwords between multiple devices.
 However, while its password vault is easier to use, keeping its data online does make it less secure than it would be with local storage.
 Local storage typically has fewer entry points than cloud storage, and organizations maintain full control over the security of their local storage.
 While most cloud providers do a great job keeping their platforms secure, the risk may be too high for some organizations.

 But if the idea of relying on the internet to access your password database scares you, it may help to know that the internet is not necessary for users to access their passwords.
 By enabling LastPass’s “offline mode” feature, users can access their data without an internet connection.